-The MPO maintains up-to-date pedestrian and bicycle facility geodatabases and networks, including a bicycle level of traffic stress network.
+2024 Work Highlights: The MPO maintains up-to-date pedestrian and bicycle facility geodatabases and networks, including a bicycle level of traffic stress network.
 The pedestrian facility geodatabase and network includes data on sidewalks, crosswalks, and curb ramps.
-The networks were updated in 2022 based on 2020 high-resolution orthophotography.
+The networks were updated in 2023 based on 2022 high-resolution orthophotography.
+Staff has also been researching and testing different methods of acquiring data about bike and pedestrian features as part of our effort of continuous improvement.